matthiask/django-prose-editor/docs/configuration_language.rst

         }
     }

-    # Register your custom JavaScript implementation
+    # Register your custom JavaScript preset
-    DJANGO_PROSE_EDITOR_IMPLEMENTATIONS = {
+    DJANGO_PROSE_EDITOR_PRESETS = {
         "custom": [
-            JS("myapp/extensions/custom-implementation.js", {"type": "module"}),
+            JS("myapp/extensions/custom-preset.js", {"type": "module"}),
         ],
     }

-    # Then specify this implementation when using custom extensions
+    # Then specify this preset when using custom extensions
     # in your ConfigurableProseEditorField (see example below)

 Step 4: Use Your Custom Extension in Models